nikolajRoager/AnalyseLossesUsingGenerators/readme.md

 The data may also be skewed towards recognizable and famous systems, which are more likely to be photographed (Like Himars or Western Tanks) while undercounting less prestigious targets (like transport trucks).

+Disregard the fact that githup thinks this is 98% Python, it is not, it is mainly C#.

 Lessons learned from this project
 -------------